AlexP007/cli/README.md

     Cli::handle(string $command, callable $callback, array $flags = array(), array $env = array())

 * $flags - (array) allowed flags used with the command, for example ['-r', '--name']
-* $env - (array) environment variables: any data that should be available inside $callback (used to avoid global dependencies)
+* $env - (array) environment variables: any data that should be available inside $callback (used to avoid global dependencies).
+Global variables will be overwritten

 Extended command declaration example: